isiddharthsingh/Resume-Maestro/README.md

 - Generate LaTeX and PDF versions of the optimized resume
 - Download the optimized LaTeX and PDF files

+## Future Work

+Currently, the generated resumes may vary slightly with each optimization due to the nature of AI-generated content.
+In the future, we plan to implement a feature that uses a predefined LaTeX template and fills in the details, ensuring a consistent and professional format for every generated resume.

 ## Requirements

 - Python 3.8+